udl/shoesql/README.md

 It's built with https://github.com/shoes/shoes3 and https://github.com/sonota88/anbt-sql-formatter.

+## Running the app

+There is a standalone [OSX application](https://github.com/udl/shoesql/releases).
+For other operating systems, please either contribute a standalone version or go with the Shoes app approach (see below).

 ## Running the app as Shoes app

 Until there is a wrapped version of the application, you need to [download](http://shoesrb.com/downloads/) the appropriate shoes version for your operating system.